willhunt914/CirclePython/README.md

 ### Reflection
-At first this asignment was kind of hard because I tried to use chat gbt for my code and wiring and that did not work good.
-Then I just looked on coopers document and then I figured it out.
+The only problem for this assignment was that I broke my first diode because I put it in the wrong direction then it overheated.
+After I figured out that was the problem the rest of this assingment was easy.

 ## Rotary_Encoder